Being on the way under stars

 Music and thoughts on pilgrimage between space and time

-In the Middle Ages, the Milky Way was considered a cosmic signpost to the yearning destination of Santiago de Compostela.
-A network of "star trails" created by countless feet across today's Europe recalls the search movement of St. James pilgrims who traveled along the stars in the direction of Spain to the tomb of St. James.
+In the Middle Ages, the Milky Way was regarded as a cosmic signpost to the longed-for destination of Santiago de Compostela.
+A network of "Starry Paths" created by countless feet across today's Europe is a reminder of the search movement of pilgrims who traveled along the stars towards Spain to the tomb of St. James.

 It has been handed down that medieval pilgrims communicated not only through language but also through their rituals.
 Music and dance played an important role in this.
 In many cases, this music was an expression of the pilgrims' devotion to the divine, which was revealed to them along the way in the holy places.

-With this background, together with the Akademie für Alte Musik im Saarland, the idea has arisen to create a "sound book" to reflect the theme in a poetic way with the music from many centuries.
-Members of the Academy's Artistic Advisory Board have compiled a selection of musical works, most of which were recorded specifically for the project.
-Texts and photographs refer to this music and allow in the interplay a deepening access to the central ideas that the project wants to convey.
+Against this backdrop, the idea of creating a "sound book" together with the Akademie für Alte Musik im Saarland was born in order to reflect on the topic in a poetic way using music from many centuries.
+Members of the Academy's Artistic Advisory Board have compiled a selection of musical works, most of which have been recorded especially for the project.
+Texts and photographs make reference to this music and, in combination, allow deeper access to the central ideas that the project aims to convey.

-This sound book is the result of intensive collaboration between the Akademie für Alte Musik im Saarland and its musicians and the Regional Association Saarbrücken.
-Through the power of music and imagination, we would like to make a poetic contribution that mediates between times and invites us to pause and reflect.
-If possible, the sound book will also be performed in the coming year as part of concert readings in medieval churches along the Way of the Stars.
+This sound book is the result of an intensive collaboration between the Akademie für Alte Musik im Saarland and its musicians and the Regionalverband Saarbrücken.
+Through the power of music and imagination, we would like to make a poetic contribution that mediates between times and invites you to pause and reflect.
+If possible, the sound book will also be performed in the coming year as part of concert readings in medieval churches along the Starry Path.

 Mechthild Blaumer and Peter Michael Lupp